zauberzeug/rosys/README.md

-# Robot Brain
+# Rosys - Zauberzeug Robot System

 ## Starting

-There are some specialities needed to start the robot brain code in different environments.
+There are some specialities needed to start the rosys code in different environments.
 To simplify the usage we wrapped this in a script `./docker.sh`.
 Highlevel overview

 - there is no host network on Mac so the conf is overwritten (on real robots it's necccessary to scan for cameras)
 - the services will start automatically on jetson when rebooting or crashing to simplify work with real robots